Discover the nature park

 Geology

-In the upper Triassic period, about 210 million years ago, the Kössen strata were formed from deposits in a shallow sea, which was hardly deeper than 50 m.
+In the Upper Triassic period, around 210 million years ago, the Kössen strata were formed from sediments in a shallow sea that was barely deeper than 50 m.
+The conditions were sometimes rather lukewarm.
 The conditions were partly rather l...

 learn more